mammuth/ha-fritzbox-tools/README.md

 ### Device profiles**

-You can switch between two device profiles ("Zugangsprofile") within Home Assistant for the devices within your network.
+You can switch the online time of device profiles ("Zugangsprofile") within Home Assistant.

 Requirements:
-- Add the (FRITZ!Box) names of the devices you want to control to `device_list`.
+- In the FRITZ!Box: Create profiles and assign devices to those profiles.
-- Optionally set `profile_on` and `profile_off` to the names of your profiles (default: "Standard" and "Gesperrt") in the configuration of `fritzbox_tools`
+- Add the (FRITZ!Box) names of the profiles you want to control to `profile_list`.

 The device profiles will be exposed as switches in your HA installation (search for `fritzbox_profile` in your entity page to find the IDs).
-If the switch is toggled on, the profile you specified in `profile_on` is activated, if the switch is off, `profile_off` is activated.

-Note: **due to the underlying library, the update routine is not the fastest.
-This might result in warnings.**
+If the switch is toggled on, the devices assigned to the specific profile have internet access.
+If the switch is toggled off, the devices can not access the internet.

 #### Exposed entities